sw-tracker/flexget/README.md

 I use this to download subtitles as soon as an episode or movie is downloaded.
 This is a script that gets executed from deluge when a torrent is completed.

+###CouchPotato

+I use this to autodownload movies.
+It bypasses flexget, searches a bunch of torrent sites for the right torrent according to size/quality specified and downloads it with deluge.

 ##Users and Groups

 All users must belong to the group: `deluge`